-For normal conditions where monitoring results are within expectations, the compliance monitoring parameter assessment will document this condition.
+For normal conditions where monitoring results are within expectations, the compliance monitoring parameter assessment will document this condition annually.
+As stated previously, this report is sent to the EPA Administrator as part of the annual reporting requirement of 40 CFR §194.4(b)(4).